callanalexander/pardalote/README.md

 ## Method

-BirdNET and Perch convert a segment of audio into a vector of several hundred to several thousand values.
-Segments containing similar sounds have similar vectors.
-These vectors are the input to pardalote.
+BirdNET and Perch convert a segment of audio into a string of numbers called an embedding.
+Segments containing similar sounds have similar numbers.
+These embeddings are the input to pardalote - each audio file you want to inspect needs an associated embedding.

 UMAP reduces the vectors to two or three dimensions for plotting, preserving local structure from the original space.